oakdeneal/hello-world/README.md

-# can I have a J please Bob?
+# Can I have a J please Bob?

 or was it a P